projectcontour/contour/site/content/docs/main/config/request-routing.md

 - `retryPolicy`: A retry will be attempted if the server returns an error code in the 5xx range, or if the server takes more than `retryPolicy.perTryTimeout` to process a request.

 - `retryPolicy.count` specifies the maximum number of retries allowed.
 This parameter is optional and defaults to 1.
+Set to -1 to disable.
+If set to 0, the Envoy default of 1 is used.

 - `retryPolicy.perTryTimeout` specifies the timeout per retry.
 If this field is greater than the request timeout, it is ignored.
 This parameter is optional.
   If left unspecified, `timeoutPolicy.request` will be used.